Combining the Silhouette and Skeleton Data for Gait Recognition: Proposed method

-Based on the successful application of the attention mechanism in certain fields, e.g. sequence learning \citep{bluche2016joint}, image captioning \citep{chen2017sca} and action recognition \citep{song2021constructing}, we introduce an attention module in this section.
-The preliminary version of this paper \citep{wang} presented a SE block which only works on the channel dimension.
-However, intuitively, in addition to the focus on the channel dimension, the distinguishment of information in spatial and temporal dimension is equally critical.
-Actually, not all frames and joints make the same contribution to the gait recognition task, in other words, the most discriminative information generally is contained in certain joints from certain frames.
-Thus, to distinguish the importance of gait features on the spatial, temporal and channel dimensions, according to the works in \citep{song2021constructing}, we propose a Spatial Temporal Channel Attention (STC-Att) module to dynamically adjust the weight of convolution kernel.
+Previous works~\cite{wang2022multi,teepe2022towards} treat the information equally without distinguishment in spatial and temporal domains.
+Actually, not all frames and joints make the same contribution to gait recognition, \textit{i.e.}, the most discriminative information is commonly contained in some key joints from part of key frames.
+Inspired by \cite{song2022constructing}, we propose a Spatial-Temporal-Channel Attention (STC-Att) module to dynamically adjust the weight of convolution kernel in spatial, temporal and channel domains.

-The concrete structure of the STC-Att module is depicted in Figure~\ref{fig3}.
-Channel-wise attention (the right branch in Figure~\ref{fig3}) \citep{hu2018squeeze} is performed according to the correlation between channels, which can selectively enhance useful features and suppress secondary features.
-Given a feature map $F\in {\mathbb{R}}^{C\times V\times T} $, the weight of each channel is learned in three steps.
-First, the squeeze step, where global average pooling is performed to compact gait features along the spatial and temporal dimension to a single unit, that is, the feature map is converted into $F^{'}\in {\mathbb{R}}^{C\times 1}$.
-Then, the excitation step generates the weight for gait features $W\in {\mathbb{R}}^{C\times 1}$ using two fully connected layers and activation functions to learn the nonlinear interaction between channels.
-Finally, the scale layer is adopted to complete the recalibration of gait features through channel-wise product in the reweight step.
+The concrete structure of the STC-Att module is illustrated in Figure~\ref{fig:att}.
+Channel-wise attention (the right branch) is performed according to the correlation between channels.
+Given a feature map $\textbf{f} \in {\mathbb{R}}^{T \times N\times C} $, the weight of each channel is learned in three steps.
+1) The squeeze step, where global average pooling is performed to compact the feature map along the spatial and temporal dimension to a single value, that is, the feature map is converted into $\textbf{f}_\mathrm{c}\in {\mathbb{R}}^{1 \times 1 \times C}$.
+2) The excitation step uses two FC layers with respective activation function to learn the nonlinear interaction among all channels, which finally generates the channel weight vector $\textbf{w}_\mathrm{c}\in {\mathbb{R}}^{1 \times 1 \times C}$ for the gait feature maps.
+3) A scale layer is adopted to complete the recalibration of gait features through channel-wise product using the channel weight vector $\textbf{w}_\mathrm{c}$.